Friday, August 2, 2024

 As the subtitle indicates, rubbish!
 I am an academic.
 The institution is an optional tool that I can use in the provision of my expert service.
 No one can restrict the exercise of my rights and freedoms in the name of preserving some absurd elective model.
 Good luck with counter-arguments!

 I lived and taught in China for a number of years.
 With sincerity, many Chinese citizens refer to their nation as a democracy.
-Obviously, there are shades of freedom.
+Obviously, there are shades of freedom, of autonomy.
 The trouble with this absurd HEI model is that it has forced the invention and then defense of academic freedom (in employment) at the expense of real freedom (in conscience) from the (exclusive) employment of institutions.
 The worth of HE is determined by the freedom of academics, not by academic freedom or the institutional employers that invite it with conflict.

 One of the subjects I taught in China was Critical Thinking – actual critical thinking, not critical thinking with Chinese Communist Party characteristics.
 This might sound absurd, but most of the sections of this course fed the dual-degree program that Beijing Normal University marketed with Saint Mary’s University, one of my alma maters and a former employer back in Canada.
 The SMU degree identifies CT as meeting a general degree requirement.
 Another post discusses some of my experience in this program.
 Suffice it to say, the courses were a dismal failure, but the program was a smashing success.
 But I digress...